MenaceSan/CountTextWords/ReadMe.md

 Let directory reader get a head start before it has contention with file readers ?
 Testing seems to indicate no.

-is reading one char at a time via ifstream.read very slow or does underlying buffering make up for it ?

 ## Official Criticism

 The code performed worse as the thread count increased.